 British Open Top 20 Finish

-Bettors receive lower prices, on far less players, in this category.
-Find golfers who are consistently in contention and you should be in for a pay day.
+Bettors receive lower prices, on far fewer players, in this category.
+Find golfers who are consistently in contention and you should be in for a payday.
 Odds should be posted by the middle of June for the tables below.

 For this line, you need to pick a fast starter, and the name Tommy Fleetwood certainly comes to mind.
 You could also do worse than picking one of the top golfers in the world like Dustin Johnson or Justin Thomas here.

 The most common margin would be one stroke, although there's always a small chance a player like Jordan Spieth could get hot and win by four or more.
-Here are the Race Winning odds as posted at William Hill sportsbook:
+Here are the Race Winning odds as posted at Spin Sports sportsbook:

 Speaking of margins, if the tournament finishes with one or more tied at the top of the leaderboard, a four-hole playoff will ensue.
 Odds of a tie are not as low as one may think, as seven of the last 21 Open Championships have required extra holes.
 A juicy (4.00) YES playoff price is worth considering.

-Winning is a habit, and when a player wins a tournament, or wins at a particular course, there's a decent chance they will play well on their next appearance.
+Winning is a habit, and when a player wins a tournament or wins at a particular course, there's a decent chance they will play well on their next appearance.
 Francesco Molinari will start as one of the favourites here given he is defending champion.

-If you are not high on McIlroy, and want additional options, there other betting picks for you.
+If you are not high on McIlroy and want additional options, there other betting picks for you.
 With their odds posted above, that includes the Top 20 Finish and Top European markets that are offered at all top online sportsbooks.